neolink3891/NeoLogger/docs/neologger.md

 </p>

 ### 3 - Templates
-Templates allow to display logs with predefined colours, to include a Template with NeoLogger you need to import the Template class from the neologger.core package.
+Templates allow you to display logs with predefined colours.
+To use a Template with NeoLogger, import the Template class from neologger.core.

-Templates can be changed at anytime in runtime.
+Templates can be changed at any time during runtime.

 ```
 from neologger.core import Template
 ```

-As in version 1.1.0, the following Templates are available: BASE, NORMAL, DARK
+Available Templates as of version 1.1.0: BASE, NORMAL, DARK

 * BASE
 ```